magnaprog/minicontest2/README.md

 - **Team-Based Decision Making**: Development of more sophisticated team strategies leveraging multi-agent reinforcement learning.
 - **Real-Time Adaptation**: Implementation of real-time learning mechanisms for dynamic strategy adjustments.

-## References

-For a comprehensive list of references and related works, please refer to the `references.bib` file in the repository.

 ## Contributors

 - Kevin Lee